jing-1strategy/sm-cicd-sample/README.md

 1. Make a change to the source repo and push to github, the CD pipeline should be up:

 <img src="./images/CD_Pipeline.png" width="800">

+## Test Content
+Only purpose of this section is make some change to the repo and trigger the pipeline.